In the future, Automated Automobiles

 - Free-Range Children: Their parents are never seen, but more than likely know about this.

 - Getting Crap Past the Radar: Episode 4 has innuendos galore.
-Also ends up combining with Unfortunate Implications.

 - It's also implied that motorcycle repair equals sex.

 - JAM Project: Provided most of the music, it was one of their earlier projects.

 - Limited Wardrobe: Played with.
 The main team have several outfits while all supporting cast members are only seen in one outfit.

 - Merchandise-Driven: Not to the extent of a more popular anime like Dragon Ball per se (nor was anything ever advertised within).
 But the series did have its fair share, including coffee mugs, art books, model kits and CDs.

 - Model Planning: A quick glimpse of this can be seen as part of a montage in episode 3.